Bengali Muslims: British colonial period

 The Bengal region was annexed by the East India Company (EIC) in 1757.
 In the following decades, Bengalis led numerous revolts against Company rule.
 In the early 19th century, Titumir led a peasant uprising against the East India Company.
 Meanwhile, the Bengali Muslim Haji Shariatullah led the Faraizi movement, which advocated Islamic revivalism.
 The Faraizis sought to create a caliphate and cleanse the region's Muslim society of what they deemed "un-Islamic practices".
 They were successful in galvanising the Bengali peasantry against the EIC.
 However, the movement experienced a crackdown after the suppression of the Indian Rebellion of 1857 and lost impetus after the death of Haji Shariatullah's son Dudu Miyan.

 After 1870, Muslims began a seeking British-style education in increasingly larger numbers.
 Under the leadership of Sir Syed Ahmed Khan the promotion the English language among Muslims of India also influenced Bengali Muslim society.
-Social and cultural leaders among Bengali Muslims during this period included Munshi Mohammad Meherullah, who countered Christian missionaries, writers Ismail Hossain Siraji and Mir Mosharraf Hossain; and feminists Nawab Faizunnesa and Roquia Sakhawat Hussain.
+Social and cultural leaders among Bengali Muslims during this period included Munshi Mohammad Meherullah, who countered Christian missionaries, writers Ismail Hossain Siraji and Mir Mosharraf Hossain; and feminists Nawab Faizunnesa and Rokeya Sakhawat Hossain.